Soumya-Puranikamath/Vlsi-workshop/README.md

 1.The Input and output ports must lie on the intersection of the Vertical and Horizontal tracks.
 2.The width of the standard cell should be an odd multiple of the track pitch and height should be an odd multiple of track vertical pitch.
-Open the tracks.info file to know more about tracks
+Open the tracks.info file to know more about tracks.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/e5001604-52a7-400d-a189-a3d218a7a41f)

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/8333fa60-4c4c-4da6-8970-4e466c324351)

 In the cell design input and output ports are on the li1 layer.We need to convert the grid into tracks.Open the tkcon window and give the command for grid according to the track file.